kiranshila/Doplarr/README.md

 ## Setup

+Please read all of this setup carefully.
+Most problems in deployment come from missing a step.

 ### Java

 If you are running without Docker, you need to have at least Java 11 installed, such as [adoptium](https://adoptium.net/)